 - Make sure the Firestick is installed.
-To do so, you’ll need to plug in the device’s power adapte, then plug the device into the TV’s HDMI port.
+To do so you’ll need to plug in the device’s power adapter, then plug the device into the TV’s HDMI port.
 Switch the TV’s input to the HDMI port that you plugged the Firestick into, and follow the instructions to install via remote.

 - When the Firestick is installed, you can search for Netflix.
 Look for the main screen and select “Search,” then input “Netflix.”

 - Select Netflix, follow any instructions, and input your login information.

 You should be able to access your Netflix account and watch anything with your TV.